Prochlorperazine: 7 things you should know

 - May cause drowsiness and affect your ability to drive or operate machinery.
 Avoid alcohol while you are taking prochlorperazine.

 - Hot weather may exacerbate the side effects of prochlorperazine, such as dizziness.
 When going from a lying down to a standing position, do so slowly.
 Drink plenty of fluids throughout the day to maintain good hydration.

-- If you experience any muscle-type effects (such as tremor or abnormal facial movements), unexplained fever, confusion, or fast or irregular heartbeat, contact your doctor immediately.
+- If you experience any muscle-type effects (such as tremors or abnormal facial movements), unexplained fever, confusion, or a fast or irregular heartbeat, contact your doctor immediately.

 - Only take prochlorperazine as recommended by your doctor.
 Some people may require a lower dosage - talk with your doctor if you are experiencing a lot of initial side effects.

 - If using prochlorperazine suppositories, remove the suppository from the plastic packet.
 Lie down with one knee drawn into the chest, then insert the suppository as high as possible into the rectum.

 - Prochlorperazine may make your skin more sensitive to sunburn.
 Always wear sunscreen and protective clothing when you are outside.